Montagu Norman, 1st Baron Norman: Personal life

 On 2 November 1933, Norman married Priscilla Cecilia Maria Reyntiens, London councillor and granddaughter of Montagu Bertie, 7th Earl of Abingdon.
 He gained two stepsons from this marriage; Sir Simon Towneley and Sir Peregrine Worsthorne.
 Lord Norman & Cecilia had no children and on his death he passed the bulk of his estate to his nephew, Brigadier Hugh Norman.

-In 1944, while visiting his brother on his country estate in Hertfordshire, Norman went for a walk and tripped over, causing an injury from which he never recovered.
+In 1944, while visiting his brother on his country estate in Hertfordshire, Norman went for a walk and tripped, causing an injury from which he never recovered.
 There is an amusing anecdote contained in Bill Bryson's book, that he tripped over a cow, but it is unclear where this anecdote came from as it is not known within his family.

 From 1904, Norman's London home was Thorpe Lodge, Airlie Gardens off Campden Hill in Kensington, which had been built c1816.
 Norman worked with Walter Knight Shirley and Ernest Gimson to modernise the house and redecorate it in the Arts and Crafts style.
 Lord Norman died at Thorpe Lodge in 1950 following a stroke.
 The house later became part of Holland Park School.

 During his married life, he lived at the Manor of St Clere in Kemsing, Kent, which he acquired from his uncle in 1935.